Caricature: History

 Some of the earliest caricatures are found in the works of Leonardo da Vinci, who actively sought people with deformities to use as models.
 The point was to offer an impression of the original which was more striking than a portrait.

+Caricature-like drawing and portrait exaggeration was evident in the work of Annibale Carracci (who, in early modern discussions has been incorrectly credited with the invention of ritrattino caricato or caricature).
 Caricature became popular in European aristocratic circles, notably through the works of the Italian Rococo artist Pier Leone Ghezzi.
 Caricature portraits were passed around for mutual enjoyment. and the fashion spread to Britain from visitors returning from the Grand Tour; the much greater freedom of the press in England allowed its use in biting political satire and furthered its development as an art form in its own right.

 While the first book on caricature drawing to be published in England was Mary Darly's A Book of Caricaturas (c.
 1762), the first known North American caricatures were drawn in 1759 during the battle for Quebec.
 These caricatures were the work of Brig.-Gen. George Townshend whose caricatures of British General James Wolfe, depicted as "Deformed and crass and hideous" (Snell), were drawn to amuse fellow officers.

 James Gillray's The Plumb-pudding in danger (1805), which caricatured Pitt and Napoleon, was voted the most famous of all UK political cartoons.